Moduli Spaces for the Fifth Painlev\'e Equation: Connections for the Lax pair of Noumi--Yamada

-One easily computes the fibre of $\mathcal{R}_4\rightarrow \mathcal{P}_4$ above $(p_1,p_2,p_3)$.
-For a suitable choice of elimination of two variables (e.g., $x_1,x_2$), the fibres are described by a cubic equation in three variables (say, $y,x_3,x_4$) and parameters $p_1,p_2,p_3$.
-The equation has the form for suitable affine expressions $*$'s in the parameters $p_1,p_2,p_3$.
-The cubic equation for the monodromy of $P_5$ has the same features.
-Comparing with the table of cubic surfaces associated to Painlev\'e equations in \cite[p.~2635-2636]{vdP-Sa}, \cite{C-M-R}, this is an indication that the (yet to be determined) Lax pair produces $P_5$.
+The fibre of $\mathcal{R}_4\rightarrow \mathcal{P}_4$ above $(p_1,p_2,p_3)$ is defined by an obvious set of equations in the variables $x_1$, $x_2$, $x_3$, $x_4$, $y$.
+After elimination of the two variables $x_1$, $x_2$, there remains one cubic equation in the variables $y$, $x_3$, $x_4$ and parameters $p_1$, $p_2$, $p_3$.
+After a linear change of $y$, $x_3$, $x_4$ the equation has the form for suitable affine expressions $*$'s in the parameters $p_1$, $p_2$, $p_3$.
+The cubic equation for the monodromy of ${\rm P}_5$ has the same features.
+Comparing with the table of cubic surfaces associated to Painlev\'e equations in \cite[pp.~2635--2636]{vdP-Sa} and \cite{C-M-R,PR23}, this is an indication that the (yet to be determined) Lax pair produces ${\rm P}_5$.

-\subsubsection{\rm A matrix differential operator for $\mathcal{M}_4$, Lax pairs and $P_5$}
+\subsubsection{A matrix differential operator for $\boldsymbol{\mathcal{M}_4}$, Lax pairs and $\boldsymbol{{\rm P}_5}$}

-We want to represent a `general' element $M\in \mathcal{M}_4$ by a matrix differential operator $z\frac{d}{dz}+A_0+zA_1$.
+We want to represent a ``general'' element $M\in \mathcal{M}_4$ by a matrix differential operator $z\frac{{\rm d}}{{\rm d}z}+A_0+zA_1$.
 It turns out that a direct computation is rather difficult.
 Instead, we adapt the computation of the formal local connection $(N_0,\delta_0)$ and $L_\infty$, to the global case.
-Then $M$ is replaced by $N:=\mathbb{C}(z^{1/4})\otimes M$ and we use ``equivariant formules'' on $N$.
-Let $\gamma$ denote the automorphism of $\mathbb{C}(z^{1/4})$ over $\mathbb{C}(z)$, defined by $\gamma (z^{1/4})=iz^{1/4}$.
-Let $\sigma:N\rightarrow N$ be given by $\sigma (f\otimes m)=\gamma(f)\otimes m$ for $f\in \mathbb{C}(z^{1/4})$ and $m\in M$.
+Then $M$ is replaced by $N:=\mathbb{C}\big(z^{1/4}\big)\otimes M$ and we use ``equivariant formules'' on $N$.
+Let $\gamma$ denote the automorphism of $\mathbb{C}\big(z^{1/4}\big)$ over $\mathbb{C}(z)$, defined by $\gamma \big(z^{1/4}\big)={\rm i}z^{1/4}$.
+Let $\sigma\colon N\rightarrow N$ be given by $\sigma (f\otimes m)=\gamma(f)\otimes m$ for $f\in \mathbb{C}\big(z^{1/4}\big)$ and $m\in M$.
 This new differential module $N$ has no ramification at $z^{1/4}=\infty$ and has Katz invariant 2.
-Let $D$ denote the differential operator on $N$.
-One considers a basis $e_0,e_1,e_2,e_3$ of $N$ such that $\sigma$ acts by $e_0\mapsto e_1\mapsto e_2\mapsto e_3\mapsto e_0$.
+Let $D$ denote the differential operator on~$N$.
+One considers a basis $e_0$, $e_1$, $e_2$, $e_3$ of $N$ such that $\sigma$ acts by $e_0\mapsto e_1\mapsto e_2\mapsto e_3\mapsto e_0$.
 We try to construct $D$ by a formula

 This determines $D$ because $\sigma\circ D=D\circ \sigma$.
 The term $-3/8$ is introduced (as before) in order to obtain a matrix for $D$ with trace zero.